-  At some moment in Stage One, that inner journey reached the “innermost point” and turned outward progressing to Stage Two.
-I am not sure about the analogy of the ego being “shattered, which gives the impression of a quick process while I found the death of ego happened and continues to happen over an extended period of time.
-Whatever the timeframe, something was going on in my world that matches Bernadette’s because she describes the resulting “dark hole in ourselves and the feeling of terrible void and emptiness” which is similar to my 2001 diary entry about a place of “loneliness and emptiness”.
+At some moment in Stage One, that inner journey reached the ‘innermost point‘ and turned outward progressing to Stage Two.
+I am not sure about the analogy of the ego being ‘shattered, which gives the impression of a quick process while I found the death of ego happened and continues to happen over an extended period of time.
+Whatever the time frame, something was going on in my world that matches Bernadette’s because she describes the resulting ‘dark hole in ourselves and the feeling of terrible void and emptiness‘ which is the same as my 2001 diary entry about a place of ‘loneliness and emptiness‘.

 There is totally a logical reason for this very discomforting progression.
 What we are going through is the gradual destruction of the basis of who we think we are, that ego we unconsciously adopted so early in life that we’ve always treasured, nurtured and protected.
-By “normal” standards this is a totally illogical process and the ego-self battles to preserve its existence as if its life depended on the outcome……. which it does of course.
+By ‘normal‘ standards this is a totally illogical process and the ego-self battles to preserve its existence as if its life depended on the outcome……. which of course it does.

-The outcome of this transformative stage is not that we reconnect at some “higher” level and everything returns to how it was but at an elevated level incorporating more bliss, joy and happiness.
+The outcome of this transformative stage is not that we reconnect at some ‘higher‘ level and everything returns to how it was but at an elevated state incorporating more bliss, joy and happiness.
 Rather it is that the disconnect becomes more intense as the influence of the self – the mind, to sustain the illusion of the person you think you are diminishes because memory and emotions increasingly lose their energy to shape your reality.
-Take away the memory of how things were, that connectedness and your emotions cannot kick in to energise thoughts and generate feelings of isolation and loss.
+Take away the memory of how things were, that connectedness and the emotions cannot kick in to energise thoughts to generate feelings of isolation and loss.
 In this way, we start to adapt to a new no-self way of viewing the world, which I will cover in Stage Three.

-If like me, you are an unknowing participant in this internal war then it can feel like being a permanent casualty in a world that is in upheaval for reasons beyond our understanding.
-What I hadn’t realised was that at some stage I had signed up for a process that would absolutely change my reality, including the connection between myself and the world I thought existed around me.
+If like me, you are an unknowing participant in this internal war then it can feel like being a permanent casualty in a world that is in upheaval for reasons beyond our comprehension.
+What I hadn’t realised was that at some point I had signed up to a process that would absolutely change my reality, including the connection between myself and the world I thought existed around me.